 Champion makes yet another appearance on this list with the 100302.
 This is a new generator that uses digital technology to get 3500 watts at a lower noise levels than the competition.
 It uses a pull start and has the usual Champion array of outlets- one 120V 30A RV, two 120V 20A household, and two 12V DC outlets.

 The 100302 lives up to the bill with a relatively low operating speed.
 It lacks the extra features that some other Champion models have, like wheels and electric start, but the price is also lower.
 It is very efficient with a 17-hour runtime on one tank of gas, which is excellent.
 Also weighs less than generators of the same wattage but without the digital design elements.

-The 46596 from Champion is a mostly standard 3500 watt generator whose biggest advantage is its Cold Start feature.
+The 46596 from Champion is a mostly standard 3500-watt generator whose biggest advantage is its Cold Start feature.
 This allows it to start up more easily in cold weather conditions.
-As with all Champion models, it is very reliable and durable, and it also comes with an built-in surge protector.
+As with all Champion models, it is very reliable and durable, and it also comes with a built-in surge protector.